Laying The Framework

 Vulnerability is part of the human condition.
 For in the howling wasteland of despair, we unearth our resiliency once the storm has settled.

-Psychotherapist and author David Richo affirms: “No matter how dark or destructive things become, we are aware of a healing energy ever afoot that indefatigably renews and rebuilds what falls apart.
+Psychotherapist and author David Richo reaffirms this message when he writes: “No matter how dark or destructive things become, we are aware of a healing energy ever afoot that indefatigably renews and rebuilds what falls apart.
 Something keeps putting it — and us — all back together.
 This is why it is all right to fall apart.”

 Life is in your corner urging you to prevail, realising your current circumstances are transitional.